 - Scaled Scores - This report includes a snapshot of the Mean Scaled Score by assessment content area.
 Scaled scores convert the total points a student earned into a standard scale that allows direct and fair comparisons of scores from different forms of a test.
 Established psychometric procedures are used to ensure that a given scale score represents the same level of performance regardless of the test form.
 The Snapshot display includes the proficiency cut score, which can be hidden.
 The Trend display presents line graphs with data points for each year of assessment.
 The Distribution view provides a box plot that shows the distribution of scaled scores by low value, 25th percentile, 50th percentile, 75th percentile and high value.
 (Distribution view is not available for SAT data.)

-- Proficiency - This report provides a snapshot and trend view of the number and percentage of students who scored as proficient for each M-STEP subject of ELA, Math, Science and Social Studies.
+- Proficiency - This report provides a snapshot and trend view of the number and percentage of students who scored as proficient or advanced for each M-STEP subject of Science and Social Studies.

 For additional help in interpreting these scores, please refer to the Interpretive Guide to M-STEP Reports and the Interpretive Guide to MI-Access Reports.